 If a measure of liquidity captures important trading frictions related to asymmetric information and trading costs, then it should represent a risk factor priced in the market.
-As markets are interconnected, measures of liquidity of one market relative to another market could also be risk factors priced in a given financial instrument.
-Therefore, here we assess the extent to which our measures can be viewed as risk factors embedded in selected spreads and examine the extent to which global components drive such spreads.
-Our assessment is based on simple statistical models that can be viewed as reduced forms of factor models of selected spreads for markets in advanced and emerging market economies.
+The literature predicts and documents that systematic liquidity risk is priced in the equity markets (see Bekaert et al. (2003), Amihud (2002) Acharya and Pedersen (2005), and Bekaert, Harvey, and Lundblat (2007), Hunt and Lesmond (2008), among others).
+If a systematic component to liquidity variation is present, then the expected equity premium is positively related to liquidity risk, and unexpected shocks to liquidity affect prices.
+Moreover, Bekaert, Harvey, and Lundblat (2007) find that global component of liquidity risk (proxied by the U.S. liquidity) is significantly related to equity returns in emerging markets, even for integrated markets.
+As markets are interconnected, measures of liquidity of one market relative to another market could also be risk factors priced for a given financial instrument.
+Therefore, here we assess the extent to which our measures can be viewed as risk factors embedded in selected spreads and examine the extent to which global components drive such spreads.14 Our assessment is based on simple statistical models that can be viewed as reduced forms of factor models of selected spreads for markets in advanced and emerging market economies.